 In addition to verifying an application publisher's signed signature and cryptographic hash, whitelisting provides a global whitelist of known, trusted applications and screens for specific file attributes such as file name, file path and file size.
 Modern whitelisting solutions go further than examining basic file attributes.
 Advanced AWL security solutions also scan parent and child process attributes to ensure that no malicious processes can execute on a device.

 As a multi-layered security approach advanced Application Whitelisting works very well with Application Control solutions, and other types of cybersecurity measures such as Blacklist Antivirus, Zero-Trust Architecture with micro-perimeter protection, EDR / XDR, immutable back-ups, and secure RDP to prevent ransomware attacks.

-The goal of whitelisting is to protect computers and networks from potentially harmful applications by not allowing cyber-criminals to place their own malicious executables on the system or a device.
-This includes hackers disguising and replacing known good executable program files with compromised ones to launch a cyber-attack.
+The goal of whitelisting is to protect computers and networks from potentially harmful applications by not allowing cyber-criminals to place their own malicious executable program files on the system or a device.
+This includes hackers disguising and replacing known good executable programs with compromised ones to launch a cyber-attack.
 Application whitelisting also prevents zero-day attacks by not allowing the execution of any non-whitelisted or un-trusted applications, scripts, installers or macros.
 Having the right application whitelisting tools in place is the key to malware prevention especially when running brand new, unknown or non-trusted applications.

 PC Matic Application Whitelisting is one of the most comprehensive and robust as compared to other well-known whitelisting and app control solutions such as Airlock Digital, AppLocker, McAfee Application Control, Digital Guardian, ManageEngine Application Control Plus, PowerBroker, PolicyPak, Defendpoint, Faronics Anti-Executable, Gatekeeper, Centrify, and others.